 How are Varicose Veins Diagnosed?

 Before arriving at a proper diagnosis, your healthcare provider will want to take a complete patient history.
-He or she will take special notation of your family history and if you’ve had any previous illnesses or injuries that may have affected your veins and/or circulation.
-Make sure to bring a list of any current and past medications to your appointment.
+He or she will take note of your family history and if you’ve had any previous illnesses or injuries that may have affected your veins and/or circulation.
+Make sure to bring a list of any current and past medications, as well as current supplements, to your appointment.
 Additionally, it is a good idea to write down a list of any questions or concerns that you might have.

 Your doctor will want to perform a complete physical exam.
 This will include a close examination of your legs while you are standing in order to check for any swelling.
 Your doctor may use an imaging test (for example a duplex ultrasound) to analyze the flow of blood in your legs, identifying any medical conditions in your veins.

 Varicose veins have a variety of symptoms.
 For many, the most noticeable symptom are the cosmetic issues they cause.
 However, others experience pain and/or discomfort.